-- An enhanced DBS check will be required for all persons aged over 16, not on the College roll, who live with a member of staff in the same premises as boarders will undergo an enhanced DBS check as required by National Minimum Standards for Boarding Colleges and the criminal record certificate is obtained before or as soon as practicable after that person's appointment^{14, 15} - In the case of staff who care for, train, supervise or are in charge of boarders, the College checks that Standard 14 of the National Minimum Standards for boarding is complied with, and in the light of the information the College considers that the person is suitable for the position.16 - Receipt of a signed Self-Declaration form showing that the candidate is not disqualified from providing childcare as set out in the statutory guidance "Disqualification under the Childcare Act 2006";
+- Verification of successful completion of statutory induction period (for teaching posts applies to those who obtained OTS after 7 May 1999); - Evidence of satisfactory medical fitness for the role (see section 3 below); and - Where a UK disclosure is not considered sufficient further checks which are necessary as a result of the applicant having lived or worked outside of the UK during the last 7 years will be undertaken, having regard to any guidance issued by the Secretary of State; and This shall include the candidate providing the School with proof of his/her past conduct as a teacher in the form of a letter of professional standing from the professional regulating authority in the country in which s/he has worked. - An enhanced DBS check will be required for all persons aged over 16, not on the College roll, who live with a member of staff in the same premises as boarders will undergo an enhanced DBS check as required by National Minimum Standards for Boarding Colleges and the criminal record certificate is obtained before or as soon as practicable after that person's appointment. - In the case of staff who care for, train, supervise or are in charge of boarders, the College checks that Standard 14 of the National Minimum Standards for boarding is complied with, and in the light of the information the College considers that the person is suitable for the position. - Receipt of a signed Self-Declaration form showing that the candidate is not disqualified from providing childcare as set out in the statutory guidance "Disqualification under the Childcare Act 2006";

 It is the College's practice that a successful candidate must complete a pre-employment health questionnaire.
-The information contained in the questionnaire will then be held by the College in strictest confidence and processed in accordance with the Recruitment Privacy Notice and Data Protection Policy.
-This information will be reviewed against the Job Description and the Person Specification for the particular role, together with details of any other physical or mental requirements of the role i.e. proposed workload, extra-curricular activities and/or layout of the College.
+The information contained in the questionnaire will then be held by the College in strictest confidence and processed in accordance with the Privacy Notice and Data Protection Policy.
+This information will be reviewed by the College Nurse and Principal against the Job Description and the Person Specification for the particular role, together with details of any other physical or mental requirements of the role i.e. proposed workload, extra-curricular activities and/or layout of the College.